-The Branch recognises a right-of-use asset ("ROU assets") and lease liability at the date which the underlying asset is available for use.
-Right-of-use assets are measured at cost which comprises the initial measurement of lease liabilities adjusted for any lease payments made at or before the commencement date and lease incentive received.
+The Branch recognises a right-of-use (ROU) asset and lease liability at the date which the underlying asset is available for use.
+Right-ofuse assets are measured at cost which comprises the initial measurement of lease liabilities adjusted for any lease payments made at or before the commencement date and lease incentive received.
 Any initial direct costs that would not have been incurred if the lease had not been obtained are added to the carrying amount of the right-of-use assets.